Supreme Court (Serbia): Principality of Serbia and Kingdom of Serbia

 The modernization and strengthening of the judicial system in Serbia continued during the Defenders of the Constitution era (1842–1858).
 The results of this modernization were the separation of judicial and executive branch, creation of the positive law, weakening of Prince's autocracy and implementation of the financial control.
-After this, Prince Miloš Obrenović ruled for the second time (1858–1860).
+After this, Prince Miloš Obrenović ruled the country for the second time (1858–1860).
 This period was marked by further development of the positive law and judicial independence.
-After Miloš, his son Mihailo came to power.
+After Prince Miloš, his son Prince Mihailo came to power.
 He used the Serbo-Turkish War of 1862 to limit the executive and legislative power, but not the judiciary.
 The judicial procedure was formalised in this period.